InformaticsMatters/pysquonk/doc/squonk.md

 =============
 A Python wrapper around the Informatics Matters Squonk REST API.

+pysquonk.py can just be run as a main program.
+To see the help run:
+  pysquonk/squonk.py -h

 Workflow is to create a Squonk instance from either a config file or parameters passed in and then run a job.
+See example program below:

     from squonk import Squonk